 2. Check The Floor Ground And Fix The Problem

-In the next step, you have to check if the floor or ground where you wanted to place the ladder is free from any loose debris, water, oil, snow, grease, and wet mud.
+In the next step, you have to check if the floor or ground where you want to place the ladder is free from loose debris, water, oil, snow, grease, and wet mud.
 Besides, the ground is plain, not bent down or sloping.

-In case, you can’t ignore the uneven ground or other slipping factors than what can you do?
+If you can’t ignore the uneven ground or other slipping factors, what can you do?

-Well, for uneven ground or slipping floor you can follow our mentioned three methods.
+Well, for uneven ground or slipping floors, you can follow our mentioned three methods.

 Method-1: Use Anti-Slip Ladder Mat

 For an oily and slippery floor, you can use an anti-slip ladder mat or leveling mat.
-This type of mat is also familiar as a ladder stopper mat that is directly placed under the ladder feet to avoid debris, oil, and slippery surface.
+This type of mat is also familiar as a ladder stopper mat directly placed under the ladder feet to avoid debris, oil, and slippery surfaces.

 Method-2: Use Ladder Leveler